BIRMINGHAM Indoor Climbing - Thursday - EXPERIENCED

 - Can you belay another climber correctly & confidently?

 Event pages are split into BEGINNER & EXPERIENCED to maintain a decent ratio between the leader & any 'newbies'.
-We are only allowed to sign in a couple of newbies to be supervised per leader & it also cuts down on waiting around in-between climbs.
+Only two beginners are allowed to be signed in to be supervised per leader; this also cuts down on waiting around in-between climbs.

 Redpoint Climbing Centre

 Indoor climbing centres offer the challenges of climbing that you'll find on natural rock crags - simply indoors!
 It's a fun way to stay fit, make new friends & develop your climbing skills.